Confused about nonstick cookware brands?

 How Do You Figure Out If a Nonstick Pan is PTFE or Ceramic?

-Here we start to get into the real issues, which are that a lot of people want to avoid PTFE, and a lot of manufacturers make it difficult to do so.
-Descriptions can be confusing and not clearly state what a pan is made from.
+Here we start to get into the real issues, which are that a lot of people want to avoid PTFE, and a lot of manufacturers make it hard to do so.
+Descriptions can be confusing and not clearly state a nonstick pan's construction.

 Marketing terms like titanium, stone, etc. contribute to this problem.
-So do some of the cookware brand names, like Granite Rock, which is PTFE, and brand names of PTFE, such as Granitium.
+So do some of the PTFE cookware brand names, like Granite Rock and PTFE brand names such as Granitium.

-Also, some brands make both types of nonstick cookware, so you have to be careful and read the fine print.
-You expect this from the cookware giants like T-fal, Cuisinart, and Circulon.
+Also, many nonstick cookware manufacturers make both types of nonstick cookware, so you have to be careful and read the fine print.
+You probably expect this from the cookware giants like T-fal, Cuisinart, and Circulon.
 However, even some smaller brands make both types of cookware.
-Ozeri has a reputation for making good nonstick ceramic, but their Stone Earth line is PTFE--and they don't go out of their way to advertise that.
+Ozeri, for example, has established its reputation as good nonstick ceramic, but their Stone Earth line is PTFE--and they don't go out of their way to let you know.

 It can be very confusing.